Project Lead The Way (PLTW) - Biomedical Science

 Students will engage in the study of the processes, structures, and interactions of the human body systems.
-Important concepts in the course include the following: communication, transport of substances, locomotion, metabolic processes, defense, and protection.
-The central theme is how the body systems will be studied as “parts of a whole,” working together to keep the amazing human machine functioning at an optimal level.
+Important concepts in the course include: communication, transport of substances, locomotion, metabolic processes, defense, and protection.
+The central theme is how the body systems work together to maintain homeostasis and good health.
+The systems will be studied as “parts of a whole,” working together to keep the amazing human machine functioning at an optimal level.
 Students will design experiments, investigate the structures and functions of body systems, and use data acquisition software to monitor body functions such as muscle movement, reflex and voluntary actions, and respiratory operation.
-Students will work through interesting real world cases and often play the role of the biomedical professionals to solve medical mysteries.
+Students will work through interesting real world cases and often play the role of biomedical professionals to solve medical mysteries.
 This course is taken concurrently with PLTW Principles of Biomedical Science.
-Two-block, one-year, two-credit course for grades 11-12
+It is a one-block yearlong course for grades 11-12.

 Students investigate the variety of interventions involved in the prevention, diagnosis and treatment of disease as they follow the lives of a fictitious family.
 These interventions are showcased across the generations of the family and provide a look at the past, present, and future of biomedical science.
 Prerequisites: Completion of prior PLTW Biomedical classes PBS and HBS with a 70% or better and HBS End of Course exam scores of 3 or better.
 This course is taken concurrently with PLTW Biomedical Innovation.
 It is a one-block yearlong course for seniors. $20 fee for lab coat, safety glasses and membership dues.